paddyroddy/tmux/README.md

 Features
 --------

- - `C-a` acts as secondary prefix, while keeping default `C-b` prefix
+ - ` acts as both prefixes
  - visual theme inspired by [Powerline][]
  - [maximize any pane to a new window with `<prefix> +`][maximize-pane]
  - SSH/Mosh aware username and hostname status line information